-As elaborated in the last chapter, India has launched several programmes and initiatives to promote digital hygiene and cyber resilience.
-Cyberattacks on India's critical infrastructure, such as the 2020 cyberattack on the Kudamkulam Nuclear Power Plant,41 demonstrate that India faces a high risk of attacks by its adversaries in the region.
-So, while India still has a long way to go in promoting digital literacy and capacity building efforts, the current cyber threat landscape warrants a robust and comprehensive legal, strategic, and policy framework to detect and prevent cyberattacks and crimes in cyberspace.
+As elaborated in the last chapter, India launched several programs and initiatives to promote digital hygiene and cyber resilience.
+Cyberattacks on India's critical infrastructure, such as the 2020 cyberattack on the Kudamkulam Nuclear Power Plant, demonstrate that India faces a high risk of attack by its adversaries in the region.
+Thus, while India still has a long way to go in promoting digital literacy and capacity-building efforts, the current cyber threat landscape warrants a robust and comprehensive legal, strategic, and policy framework to detect and prevent cyberattacks and crimes in cyberspace.

-In the absence of a unified, exclusive law focused on cybersecurity, India relies on the Information Technology Act 2000, and many other sector-specific policies and regulations to regulate and promote best practices for cybersecurity.
-The following sections chronologically discuss key highlights in the country's strategic, legal, and policy journey towards regulating cyberspace and enhancing national cybersecurity.
+In the absence of a unified, exclusive law focused on cybersecurity, India relied on the Information Technology Act of 2000 and many other sector-specific policies and regulations to regulate and promote best practices for cybersecurity.
+The following sections chronologically discuss the key highlights in the country's strategic, legal, and policy journey towards regulating cyberspace and enhancing national cybersecurity (see Table 2).